-Water is assigned a dielectric constant of 80.
-Additionally, partial atomic charges are assigned to atomic centers of the ligand and receptor.
+Figure 8 The continuum solvation model.
+The water is assigned a dielectric constant of 80.
+The ligand and receptor molecules are assigned a dielectric constant of 4.
+Partial atomic charges are assigned to atomic center of the ligand and receptor.